SamuelKol/BookBot/README.md

 # BookBot
-BookBot is my first project!
+This is the first guided project of Boot.Dev
+We print out a short report of the book Frankenstein.